mattzshum/cs100-RShell/README.md

 * Root directory: Contains files (README.md, src/, tests/, CMakeLists.txt)
 * src/
   * Base class: Abstract type which oversees the previous command that was output and leaves execute and check functions to be defined in child classes.
+  * Command class: Composite class that inherits from the base class where each object holds a single command to execute.
+  * NormCommand class : Inherited class where objects represent the basic "normal" commands that would be executed through the shell program.
+  * TestCommand class : Inherited class where objects represent the test commands that will be exectued as linux system based calls with flags *e, f,* and *d*.
   * Connector class: Composite class which inherits from Rshell and contains the connectors And, Or, Semicolon.
-  * Op class: Leaf class that inherits from the base class where each object holds a single command to execute.
   * And class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will only execute if the previous command was a success.
   * Or class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will only execute if the previous command fails.
   * Semicolon class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will always execute regardless of the success or failure of the previous command.
 The first command in a list of commands is always from the Semicolon class.
+  * Rshell class: Leaf class to handle the parsing of commands and build the structural design of commands read in for execution.
 * tests/
   * Test.cpp: Google testing framework